 Shares purchased under the plan may not be sold until the earlier of 3 years after purchase or cessation of employment with the company.

 Expenses arising under share-based payment transactions

-Total expenses arising from share-based payment transactions recognised during the period as part of employment costs were as follows:
+There were no expenses arising from share-based payment transactions recognised during the year as part of employment costs for the years ended 31 December 2013 and 31 December 2012.